An open quantum Kirwan map: Quotients of products of spheres

+In this section we consider non-abelian quotients of products of spheres as an example of the theory developed so far.
+These examples were considered in Kirwan's book \cite{Kirwan_book}, and are quotients of products of spheres by a diagonal action of the group of Euclidean rotations $SO(3)$, also called {\it polygon spaces} in the literature.
+We expect that the technique works for many other examples; for example $SO(3) = PSU(2)$ to $PSU(k)$ which acts on ${\bf CP}^{k-1}$.
+By considering dimensions, the diagonal $PSU(k)$-action on the product of $k+1$ copies of ${\bf CP}^{k-1}$ has zero dimensional GIT quotient.
+Therefore, one can cook up a Lagrangian in the GIT quotient of the diagonal $PSU(k)$-actions on the product of $2l + k+1$ copies of ${\bf CP}^{k-1}$, where the Lagrangian is diffeomorphic to the product of $l$ copies of ${\bf CP}^{k-1}$. (cf. \cite[Section 5]{Jack_Smith_thesis}.)

-Let $(S^2, \omega_{S^2})$ be the unit sphere in ${\mb R}^3$ equipped with the Fubini--Study form $\omega_{S^2}$.
+To construct the polygon spaces, let $S^2$ be the unit sphere in ${\mb R}^3$ equipped with the Fubini--Study form.
 Here we distinguish from the notation ${\bm S}^2$ which is used for domains.
-Viewing each point of $S^2$ as a unit vector in ${\mb R}^3$, then $ K = SO(3)$ acts diagonally on the product \beqn X: = X_{2l +3}: = (S^2)^{2l +3} \eeqn Thus $X$ is monotone but not aspherical.
-Since $X$ is K\"ahler and the $SO(3)$ action preserves the complex structure, the action extends to an action by $PSL(2) = K^{\mb C}$.
-A moment map of the $SO(3)$ action is \beqn \mu(x_1, \ldots, x_{2l}, x_{2l+1}, x_{2l +2}, x_{2l + 3}) = \sum_{i=1}^{2l+3} x_i \in {\mb R}^3 \simeq \mf{so}(3). \eeqn Then the GIT quotient $\bar X = \mu^{-1}(0)/ K$ can be viewed as the moduli space of equilateral $(2l +3)$-gons in ${\mb R}^3$ modulo rigid body motion.
+Viewing each point of $S^2$ as a unit vector in ${\mb R}^3$, then $ K = SO(3)$ acts diagonally on the product \beqn V: = V_{2l +3}: = (S^2)^{2l +3}. \eeqn Since $V$ is K\"ahler and the $SO(3)$-action preserves the complex structure, the action extends to an action by $G = PSL(2)$.
+A moment map of the $SO(3)$-action is \beqn \mu(x_1, \ldots, x_{2l}, x_{2l+1}, x_{2l +2}, x_{2l + 3}) = \sum_{i=1}^{2l+3} x_i \in {\mb R}^3 \cong \mf{so}(3). \eeqn Then the GIT quotient $X$ can be viewed as the moduli space of equilateral $(2l +3)$-gons in ${\mb R}^3$ modulo rigid body motion.